Bold California initiative to split state in 3 faces hurdles

 Passing at the ballot box is just the first hurdle.
 That would require support from a simple majority of voters.

-The Legislature and governor would then need to ask Congress for the ultimate OK — likely a tall order.
+The measure then directs the governor to ask Congress for the ultimate OK — likely a tall order.
 If Congress gave a green light, it would then be up the Legislature to determine exactly how the split would happen, including how the state’s debts would be divided.
 Each of the three states would determine their own governance structure.

 Lawmakers would only have 12 months after congressional approval to set the new rules; otherwise the state’s debts would automatically split between the three new ones.